2A/1A Softball roundup: Terry leads R.A. Long to bounceback win over La Center

 The R.A.
-Long softball team put together the complete bounceback performance it needed to Thursday, run-ruling La Center 10-0 in five innings to wash out the taste of its Wednesday loss to Castle Rock.
+Long softball team put together the complete bounceback performance it needed to Thursday, run-ruling La Center 10-0 in five innings to wash out the taste of its loss to Castle Rock the day before.

 Jadyn Terry starred on both sides of the ball for the Lumberjills.
 In the circle, the junior struck out 10 Wildcats in a one-hit shutout.
 Aside from that one hit — a single in the top of the first — La Center only managed two baserunners all game long.